Gerda Christian: World War II

-Daranowski had been engaged to Hitler's driver Erich Kempka and later married Luftwaffe officer Eckhard Christian on 2 February 1943.
-After her marriage she took a break from her employment for Hitler and her work was taken over by Traudl Junge.

-In mid-1943 Gerda Christian returned to Hitler's staff as one of his private secretaries.
+Daranowski had been engaged to Hitler's driver Erich Kempka and later married Luftwaffe officer Eckhard Christian on 2 February 1943 in Danzig.
+After her marriage, she took a break from her employment for Hitler.
+In mid-1943, Gerda Christian returned to Hitler's staff as one of his private secretaries.
 Eckhard Christian was promoted to Generalmajor and Chief of the Luftwaffe Command Staff at Hitler's request on 1 September 1944.
-In April 1945 he was stationed in Berlin at the Führerbunker HQ.
+In April 1945, he was stationed in Berlin at the Führerbunker HQ.
 He left the bunker complex on 22 April 1945 to become Chief of the liaison staff of the Luftwaffe to OKW Command Staff North.
 Gerda and Traudl Junge both volunteered to remain with Hitler in the Führerbunker.
-While in the bunker complex the women also looked after the Goebbels children.
+While in the bunker complex, the women also looked after the Goebbels children.

-During Hitler's last days in Berlin he would regularly eat lunch with Junge and Christian.
-After the war Junge recalled Christian asking Hitler if he would leave Berlin.
+During Hitler's last days in Berlin, he would regularly eat lunch with Junge and Christian.
+After the war, Junge recalled Christian asking Hitler if he would leave Berlin.
 He firmly rejected the notion.
 Christian recalled that Hitler made it clear in conversation that his body must not fall into the hands of the Soviets.
 He would shoot himself and wanted to be cremated "without a trace".
 Eva Braun said she would take cyanide poison.
-At one of these mealtime conversations Hitler gave Christian a cyanide ampoule for use.
+At one of these mealtime conversations, Hitler gave Christian a cyanide ampoule for use.

-In the early afternoon of 30 April 1945 Hitler and Braun said farewell to members of the Führerbunker staff and fellow occupants, including Bormann, Joseph Goebbels and his family, the secretaries and several military officers.
-After the farewells Christian returned to the secretary quarters located in part of the large cellars under the Reich Chancellery.
+In the early afternoon of 30 April 1945, Hitler and Braun said farewell to members of the Führerbunker staff and fellow occupants, including Bormann, Joseph Goebbels and his family, the secretaries, and several military officers.
+After the farewells, Christian returned to the secretary quarters located in part of the large cellars under the Reich Chancellery.
 Later she returned to the Führerbunker and learned from the chief valet, Heinz Linge, that Hitler was dead and his corpse had been carried upstairs and out into the Chancellery garden where the cremation was still in progress.
 She walked into Hitler's study and saw a bloodstain "about the size of a hand" on the rug next to the sofa.

-After Hitler's death Christian tried to escape from Berlin on 1 May 1945.
+After Hitler's death, Christian tried to escape from Berlin on 1 May 1945.
 She was part of a group led by SS-Brigadeführer Wilhelm Mohnke, which included secretaries Else Krüger and Traudl Junge.
 Members of the group were taken prisoner by the Soviets on the morning of 2 May while hiding in a cellar off the Schönhauser Allee.
 However, Christian would be among those who escaped, only to later be captured by American forces in March 1946.